al7o1d/CS3024/README.md

 $servername = "localhost";
 $username = "username"; //replace with your phpmyadmin/mysql username
 $password = "password"; //replace with your phpmyadmin/mysql password
+$dbname = "education"; //replace with the name for your database

 // Create connection
 $conn = new mysqli($servername, $username, $password);